Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Muawin API

-Receives the request, validates the payload, runs it through the credit scoring engine.
+Validates the payload and runs it through the credit scoring engine.

 3. 3